cvnlab/GLMsingle/CONTRIBUTING.md

 make tests/data/nsdcoreexampledataset.mat
 ```

-Only some specfici results are checked by the system tests: those can be found
+Only some specific results are checked by the system tests: those can be found
-in `tests/expected/matlab`
+in `tests/expected/matlab`.
+See this [README](./tests/expected/matlab/README.md)
+for more information.

 To run **all** the tests and get code coverage, you can